The adipose tissue-specific proteome

 Figure 2.
 An interactive network plot of the adipose tissue enriched and group enriched genes connected to their respective enriched tissues (grey circles).
 Red nodes represent the number of adipose tissue enriched genes and orange nodes represent the number of genes that are group enriched.
 The sizes of the red and orange nodes are related to the number of genes displayed within the node.
 Each node is clickable and results in a list of all enriched genes connected to the highlighted edges.
 The network is limited to group enriched genes in combinations of up to 3 tissues, but the resulting lists show the complete set of group enriched genes in the particular tissue.

-Example of group enriched gene expression shared between adipose tissue and liver include ADH1B, a member of the alcohol dehydrogenase family which plays a major role in ethanol catabolism.
+An example of group enriched gene expression shared between adipose tissue and liver is ADH1B, a member of the alcohol dehydrogenase family which plays a major role in ethanol catabolism.

 Adipose tissue function